De Hallen Amsterdam

 For families

 De Hallen is also a great place for children.
-There is a branch of childcare organization Blos, a cozy play corner in Café Belcampo and a puppet show in the Passage every Wednesday.
-Reading hours are regularly organized in the OBA, and there are creative workshops and fun children's activities throughout the year.
-A cultural place where you make memories together.
+There is a branch of the Basker childcare organisation, a cosy play corner in Café Belcampo, and free children’s activities every Wednesday in De Passage, such as puppet shows and workshops run by Motherhood.
+The toy swap festival takes place twice a year.
+The OBA regularly organises story times, and throughout the year there are creative workshops and fun children’s activities.
+A cultural venue where you can make memories together.

 Architecture